skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 ![404]({{ site.url }}/images/8bit/output/red.jpg)

 ### Output register
-* It doesn't need to drive the BUS, it only needs to read from the BUS, therefore the tri-state buffer gate wont be needed
+* It doesn't need to drive the Bus, it only needs to read from the Bus, therefore the tri-state buffer gate wont be needed
 * Instead of using two 74LS173 (4-bit registers) we're gonna use the 74LS273, which is an 8 bit register.
   * The '173 has an input enable AND a clock pin, whereas the '273 only has a clock pin.
   * This means that every time the clock pulses, the '273 will latch in whatever is on the bus, no matter what.